dkarunakaran/carnd-behavioral-cloning-p3/README.md

 <img src="images/after_image_translation.png">

-Third and final augumentation technique is brighnessed approach.
+Fifth and final augumentation technique is brighness augumentation approach.
 In this, images are converted to random brightness.
 For this, modfied RGB image to HSV, scaled V (brightness) channel by a random number between .25 and 1.25, and converted the image back to RGB.

 ```
 # Getting brightnessed image